hotmeshio/samples-javascript/README.md

 // AND REMAINS ACTIVE!
 ```

-Refer to the [SDK/Docs](https://hotmeshio.github.io/pluck-typescript/index.html) for a full overview of Pluck's features.
+Refer to the [SDK/Docs](https://hotmeshio.github.io/meshdata-typescript/index.html) for a full overview of MeshData's features.

 ## Run the Demos